Alkimists

 Benefits

-• Powerful humectant that holds up to 1000x its weight in water
+• Powerful humectant holding up to 1000x its weight in water

 Sources